aibert-enni/fastapi-chat/README.md

   - Admin endpoints
 - **Image**
   - User can upload avatar
-- **Clean project structure**
+- **DDD-aligned project structure**
-  - Separation of routes, services, and schemas
+  - Clear separation of domains, use cases, and repositories
-  - Separation of api and websocket server
+  - SSeparation of application layer (services, use cases) and infrastructure (API, WebSocket)
-  - Custom and flexible exception handling
+  - Custom and flexible domain & application exception handling
-  - Easy to extend
+  - Easy to extend with new aggregates or bounded contexts

 ---